Kansas State vs. Montana State: Odds, spread, over/under - NCAA Tournament First Round

 Kansas State vs. Montana State Odds, Spread, Over/Under

-Here's a look at the odds, spread and over/under for this matchup listed at multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup available at multiple sportsbooks.

 |Favorite